 After you set up your firewall table and firewall rules, you can attach the table to a subnet to apply the corresponding rules.
 You can apply a firewall table to multiple subnets, but a subnet can only be associated with one firewall table.

-Firewall tables can only be applied to management subnets.
-For subnets containing workload VMs, manage firewall settings in NSX-T Data Center instead.
+Firewall tables are used to control access to external IP addresses.
+For all other access controls, manage firewall settings in NSX-T Data Center.
 For details, see Firewall in Manager Mode.